Belouis Some

 Belouis Some (born Neville Keighley; 12 December 1959) is a British singer, songwriter and musician.
-He had UK and Worldwide hits in the 1980s with "Some People", "Imagination" and "Round, Round" from the John Hughes film Pretty in Pink.
+He had UK and worldwide hits in the 1980s with "Some People", "Imagination" and "Round, Round", the latter being featured on the soundtrack for the John Hughes film Pretty in Pink.

 "Some People" and "Imagination" charted on the U.S. Billboard Hot 100 in 1985.